 - You take 3 classes: Scientific Research in Education (Klahr); Educational Goals, Instruction, and Assessment (Carver); and Research Methods in the Learning Sciences (Coordinated by Koedinger, with modules by other faculty).

 - You complete an Integrated, Interdisciplinary Project (IIP) that is intended to “stretch” you.
 If you are in the Statistics department, this commonly is combined with the ADA.
 If you are in Heinz, it will be combined with either your first or second Heinz paper.

 - You spend a semester observing in a school as part of a Field Based Experience (FBE) –unless you were a former teacher and choose to write an essay.

 - You participate in the PIER community by going to Ed Bags, talks by visiting scholars, and proposals/defenses of other PIER students.

 - You write a dissertation that advances education research.

 I was a “triple” in that I was a joint PhD in Statistics and Public Policy student who was funded by / participating in PIER.
 Some notes on that:

 - I combined my ADA, Heinz first paper, and IIP into a single paper.

 - The three PIER courses counted as my non-economics social science requirement for Heinz.

-- I stayed sane by writing an essay about my experience in Teach for America instead of observing a classroom for my PIER FBE requirement.
+- I opted to write an essay about my experience in Teach for America instead of observing a classroom for my PIER FBE requirement.